Hike The Overland Track:

 Thursday 15th February

 We left the hut about 9am.
 Today’s track begins by descending through myrtle beech rainforest to skirt around the base of Mt Pelion West.
-While forest walking is my favourite bushwalking the muddy track made this one a challenge.
+While forest hiking is my favourite the muddy track made this one a challenge.

 9.30am